 - Place under broiler for 5 minutes or until cheese is bubbly and browned. (photo 6)

 And that bread!
-I love to eat it on its own as it comes out all crispy and cheesy with lots of flavor that it has soaked up from the onions and beef broth.
+I love to eat it on its own as it comes out all crispy and cheesy with lots of flavor that it soaked up from the onions and beef broth.
 Oh, I'm just drooling thinking about it!

-Got leftovers?
-Make this sauteed chicken and onions into an entirely different meal.
+Using: Make this sauteed chicken and onions into an entirely different meal.
 No one will believe is leftovers!

 More Delicious Chicken Dinners